Morris Hills High School: Awards and recognition

 For the 1996–97 school year, Morris Hills High School was named a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.

 The school was the 71st-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 42nd in the state of 328 schools in 2012, after being ranked 70th in 2010 out of 322 schools listed.
 The magazine ranked the school 106th in 2008 out of 316 schools.
 The school was ranked 101st in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school tied for 64th out of 381 public high schools statewide in its 2011 rankings (an increase of 35 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (89.6%) and language arts literacy (97.8%) components of the High School Proficiency Assessment (HSPA).

 School media

 The Morris Hills Hilltopper, the school's official newspaper, is published four times a year in color.
 Students write all articles and take the majority of the photos, as well as set up the design and comics.

 SEED Magazine is the school's annual literary magazine.
 All students are allowed to submit prose or poetry, or visual works of art (though not all are put into the actual magazine).

 Extracurricular activities

-Morris Hills houses a large variety of extracurricular activities for its students, ranging from bible club (Velocity) to its very own DDR (Dance Dance Revolution) Club.
-Many have gained recognition or awards for their duties in the community or their overall excellence in their field, including the Morris Hills Stage Crew (part of drama club), which placed third in the ITS Statewide festival in the 2005–2006 year.
-Any student is permitted to join any club.
-A partial list of clubs include:
+Morris Hills houses a large variety of extracurricular activities, a partial list of clubs include: